Carmy - Easy Healthy-ish Recipes

 how to roast chicken in a dutch oven

 • Next you’re going to want to salt your chicken before rubbing an even layer of garlic butter mixed with chopped basil onto the entire chicken.
-For maximum flavour, get some of the butter under the chicken’s skin as well (especially the breast area).
+For maximum flavor, get some of the butter under the chicken’s skin as well (especially the breast area).

 • Once done, you can stuff the chicken’s cavity with some crushed garlic cloves and half a lemon before placing it into the Dutch oven.